SAP-samples/cloud-cap-risk-management/README.md

 ## Known Issues

-You can find the known issues here: [Issues](https://github.com/SAP-samples/cloud-cap-risk-management/issues).
+You can find the known issues here: [Cloud CAP Risk Management Issues](https://github.com/SAP-samples/cloud-cap-risk-management/issues).

 ## How to Obtain Support